haskus/haskus-manual/source/system/programming/graphics/display_model.rst

 Detecting Plugging/Unplugging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can adapt what our system displays to the connected screens, but how do we
+We can adapt what our system displays to the connected video displays, but how do we
-detect when a screen is connected or disconnected?
+detect when a video display is connected or disconnected?

 A solution would be to periodically check the value of the ``connectorState``
 property.
 But a better method is to use a mechanism explained in the `basic